VikasSaxena2204/Unstop-Login/README.md

 # Unstop-Login

-**Unstop-Login** is a responsive React application that implements login, registration, and home page features.
+**Unstop-Login** is a responsive React login-illustration application that implements login, registration, and home page features.
 The app is designed to provide a seamless and secure user experience across all screen sizes.

 ---